samapriya/geeup/README.md

 ```

-### Setting up Cookies
+### Cookie Setup
 This method was added since v0.4.6 and uses a third party chrome extension to simply code all cookies.
+This step is now the only stable method for uploads and has to be completed before any upload process.
 The chrome extension is simply the first one I found and is no way related to the project and as such I do not extend any support or warranty for it.

 The chrome extension I am using is called [Copy Cookies and you can find it here](https://chrome.google.com/webstore/detail/copy-cookies/jcbpglbplpblnagieibnemmkiamekcdg/related)